decentraland/old-documentation/_posts/getting-started/2018-01-07-publishing.md

 - Your scene complies with all of the [scene limitations]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %}).
 Most of these are validated each time you run a preview of your scene.

 * You installed IPFS correctly.
 To do so, follow [these steps](https://ipfs.io/docs/install/).
+Check [these instructions](https://ipfs.io/docs/getting-started/) to test the installation.

 * You have a [Metamask](https://metamask.io/) account, with your LAND parcels assigned to it.
 The account must also hold a minimum amount of Ether to pay a transaction gas fee.